Compiled by Glenn Roadley, NatSCA Committee Member, Curator of Natural Science at The Potteries Museum & Art Gallery.

 The new lunchtime chats are for members only and run on the last Thursday of every month.

 This series is supposed to be informal, no fancy equipment is needed, it will be put out over the NatSCA Zoom platform and there is no fixed format.
-There will be shaky walks through stores by mobile, demos, plain pieces to camera or traditional PowerPoints if that’s the best way to share images and info.
 For those who want to take part please email firstname.lastname@example.org to put forward your idea; if a stable internet connection for what you want to achieve is tricky we can put up a pre-recorded video and then speakers can jump in at the end for the discussion.

 Bring your sandwiches and a cuppa and we hope to see you on the day!
 All members will have received a link to join via Zoom (the same link works for all sessions) – if you haven’t, get in touch with email@example.com